EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Background and Problem Statement

 \subsubsection{Temporal Point Process and Intensity Function}

 Temporal pint process (TPP) is a stochastic model for the time of the next event given all the times of previous events $\mathcal{H}_t\!\coloneqq\!\{(k_i,t_i)|t_i<t\}$, where the tuple $(k_i,t_i)$ corresponds to an event of type $k_{i}\in\{1,\dots,K\}$ occurred at time $t_i$ and $K$ is the total number of event types.
 The dynamics of the arrival times can equivalently be represented as a counting process $\mathrm{N}(t)$ that counts the number of events occurred at time $t$.
 In TPPs, we specify the above dynamics using the conditional intensity function $\lambda_k^\ast(t)$ that encapsulates the expected number of type-$k$ events occurred in the infinitesimal time interval $[t, t+\mathrm{d}t]$\cite{daley2003introduction} given the history $\mathcal{H}_t$: where $*$ reminds that the intensity $\lambda^\ast$ is history dependent, $\mathrm{N}_k(\mathrm{d}t|\mathcal{H}_{t})$ denotes the number of type-$k$ events falling in a time interval $[t, t\!+\!\mathrm{d}t)$.
-Note that the conditional intensity function has a relation with the conditional density function of the interevent times, according to survival analysis~\cite{aalen2008survival}:

-where the exponential term is called the survival function $S^\ast(t)$ that characterizes the conditional probability that no event happens during $[t_n, t)$, and $t_n$ is the last event occurred before time $t$.
-Using the chain rule, the likelihood for a point pattern $\{(t_i,k_i)|t_i<T)\}$ is given by where the integral for all possible non-events is intractable to compute, and we describe two algorithms to approximate the integral in Sec.~\ref{ssec:treg}.
+Note that the conditional intensity function has a relation with the conditional density function of the interevent times, according to survival analysis~\cite{aalen2008survival}: where the exponential term is called the survival function that characterizes the conditional probability that no event happens during $[t_n, t)$, and $t_n$ is the last event occurred before time $t$.
+Using the chain rule, the likelihood for a point pattern $\{(t_i,k_i)|t_i<T)\}$ is given by The integral for all possible non-events is intractable to compute.
+We show two approximate algorithms in Sec.~\ref{ssec:treg}.